Saint Paul Dispatch: The 1978 election controversy

 In 1978 the Dispatch became involved in an election dispute that ended up before the Minnesota Supreme Court.
 In October 1978, William G. Sumner, the Dispatchs editor, interviewed a state legislative candidate named Bob Pavlak.
-An Independent-Republican, Pavlak ran for the District 67A state legislative seat against the incumbent, Arnold Kempe, a member of the Democratic Farmer Labor Party.
+An Independent-Republican, Pavlak ran for the District 67A state legislative seat against the incumbent, Arnold Kempe, a member of the Minnesota Democratic–Farmer–Labor Party.

 During the Dispatch interview, Pavlak produced documents that indicated that Kempe had missed over 300 roll call votes during the 1977 and 1978 legislative sessions.
 Pavlak warned the Dispatch that there might be computational errors in the documents.

 On Saturday, November 4, 1978—three days before the election—the Dispatch printed an editorial in which it asserted that the editors "have seen nothing to dispute his [Pavlak's] research report that shows the incumbent voted four times in 1967-68 this out of more than 300 opportunities."
 The editorial misstated the years in question as 1967-68 rather than 1977–78.
 But the real problem with the editorial was its misrepresentation of Kempe's voting record.
 In fact, Kempe only missed 329 votes out of 1,798 roll call votes, not 325 votes out of 329 as the Dispatch's editorial erroneously suggested.
 Pavlak's campaign subsequently informed the Dispatch editors that they had misstated the year, but did not make mention of the newspaper's erroneous tabulation of Kempe's roll call votes.

 The Minnesota Supreme Court later concluded that copies of the November 4 edition of the Dispatch reached at least 6,000 eligible voters in the district before Election Day.
 In addition, the Pavlak campaign circulated over 1,800 reprints of the editorial in five St. Paul and West St. Paul precincts.
 On Monday, November 6, the Dispatch printed a second editorial, this time asserting that it had "erred in our endorsement of Robert Pavlak, IR, who is seeking to unseat Rep. Arnold Kempe in 67A.
 Pavlak's research report stated Kempe voted four times during the years 1977-78, not, as incorrectly reported, 1967-68."
 But the second editorial failed to correct the major factual error in the November 4 editorial.

 At the November 7 election, Pavlak narrowly defeated Kempe by a margin of 4,454 votes to 4,133.

 The Minnesota Supreme Court ultimately determined that Pavlak's campaign had violated Minnesota's Fair Campaign Practices Act by circulating the reprinted copies of the erroneous editorial.
 As the majority explained: